cspoppuppy/CRDTs-LWW-Element-Graph/README.md

 -   [x] remove a vertex/edge: lww.js - removeVertex, removeEdge
 -   [x] check if a vertex is in the graph: lww.js - lookupVertex
 -   [x] query for all vertices connected to a vertex: lww.js - connectedVertice
--   [] find any path between two vertices
+-   [x] find any path between two vertices: lww.js - findOnePath
 -   [x] merge graph/replica: lww.js - merge

 #### How to use / test